seanc-dev/ygt-assistant/docs/llm/README.md

 ### Snapshots

 Snapshots capture normalized transcripts (with timestamps and UUIDs replaced) for regression testing.
 They are stored in `llm_testing/snapshots/` and automatically created on first run.

+**Snapshot behavior:**
+- **Full transcript snapshots**: Only enforced with fixtures (`LLM_TESTING_MODE=true`) for infrastructure regression testing.
+With live LLM, snapshots generate warnings but don't fail tests (chat responses vary).
+- **Operation snapshots**: Only enforced with fixtures for deterministic operation structure validation.
+With live LLM, snapshots generate warnings but don't fail tests (operation content may vary).

 ## LLM Operations